Japanese American Citizens League: Early years (1929–1941)

 Due in part to the active support of James Sakamoto and other Seattle activists, the nascent JACL chose to hold its first national conference in Seattle in 1930.
 It soon after began work to expand the citizenship rights of Japanese and other Asian Americans, who were considered unassimilable to American society and therefore ineligible for naturalization under the Immigration Act of 1924.
 Their first target was the Cable Act of 1922, which revoked the citizenship of women who married men ineligible for citizenship, namely Asian immigrants.
 After a successful lobbying campaign, Congress amended the act in 1931.
 Next, the JACL began a campaign to allow Issei and other Asian American veterans of the First World War to become U.S. citizens.
 In 1935, the Nye-Lea Act secured citizenship rights for these men.

+The organization started with ten chapters in 1930, two in Washington, one Oregon, the rest in California.
+But eleven more had been formed by 1932 and in 1935 the JACL claimed 42 chapters, still almost entirely on the west coast but now including small towns and cities in the agricultural valleys, reflecting the mostly rural distribution of the Japanese American population before World War II.
+By 1940, there were 53 chapters including a few in Idaho, Utah, Colorado, and Arizona.
+But none in Hawaii.

 World War II incarceration (1941–1945)

-Within hours of the Imperial Japanese Navy's attack on Pearl Harbor, the Federal Bureau of Investigation (FBI) began arresting Japanese American community leaders (mostly Issei Japanese language school teachers, priests, martial arts instructors, and business owners).

-Members of the JACL testified at government hearings to promote an image of Nisei as loyal and patriotic Americans, an effort to counteract rumors of fifth column activity that had spread in the wake of Pearl Harbor.
+In 1941, within hours of the Imperial Japanese Navy's attack on Pearl Harbor, the Federal Bureau of Investigation (FBI) began arresting Japanese American community leaders (mostly Issei Japanese language school teachers, priests, martial arts instructors, and business owners).
+Members of the JACL testified at government hearings to promote a picture of Nisei as loyal and patriotic Americans, an effort to counteract rumors of fifth column activity that had spread in the wake of Pearl Harbor.
 At the same time, the JACL aided FBI and Naval Intelligence officials to identify potentially disloyal Issei, a move many Japanese Americans argued tried to buy political safety for a small segment of the community at the expense of its more vulnerable members.

 When President Franklin D. Roosevelt signed Executive Order 9066, JACL leadership did not question the constitutionality of the exclusion of Japanese Americans from the West Coast.
 Instead, arguing it would better serve the community to follow government orders without protest, the organization advised the approximately 120,000 affected to go peacefully and distanced itself from those who actively opposed the order.
 In an interview after the war, civil rights attorney Wayne M. Collins criticized these actions of the JACL.
 "The JACL pretended to be the spokesman for all Japanese Americans, but they wouldn't stand up for their people ...
 They led their people like a bunch of goddam doves to the concentration camps."